 Tham Krasae (Krasae Cave)

-In the town of Lum Sum, which is one of the stops on the Death Railway, there is one of the coolest places to visit in Kanchanaburi.
+The town of Lum Sum, which is one of the stops on the Death Railway, is one of the coolest places to visit in Kanchanaburi.

 Tham Krasae is a massive limestone cave that draws hundreds of visitors thanks to the towering golden Buddha temple that adorns the inside.
 Those riding the train might have a few short moments to check it out, but a lengthy stop in Lum Sum isn’t guaranteed.